schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Incalculable Forgiveness

-A real estate broker nails at a opening.
+A real estate broker nails at an opening.

 ## Advancement